pforret/blog.splashing/_topic/city/hasselt.md

 ---
 # Hasselt

 Hasselt  is a Belgian city and municipality, and capital and largest city of the province of  Limburg in the Flemish Region of Belgium.
-The Hasselt municipality includes the original city of Hasselt, plus the old communes of Sint-Lambrechts-Herk, Wimmertingen, Kermt, Spalbeek, Kuringen, Stokrooie, Stevoort and Runkst, as well as the hamlets and parishes of Kiewit, Godsheide and Rapertingen.

-On 31 December 2007 Hasselt had a total population of 71,520 .
+It is known for its former branding as the city of taste, as well as its local distelleries of  Hasselt jenever, the Hasselt Jenever Festivities, Limburgish pie and the Hasselt speculaas.
+The municipality includes the original city of Hasselt, plus the boroughs of Sint-Lambrechts-Herk,  Wimmertingen, Kermt, Spalbeek, Kuringen, Stokrooie, Stevoort and Runkst, as well as the hamlets and  parishes of Kiewit, Godsheide and Rapertingen.
+On 01 July 2022 Hasselt had a total population of 80,260 .
-Both the Demer river and the Albert Canal run through the municipality.
-Hasselt is located in between the Campine region, north of the Demer river, and the Hesbaye region, to the south.

 ## Unsplash photos